sebivenlo/esd-2024-elasticsearch/presentation/presentation.md

 ---

 # Document
-- JSON object containing saved data for single object
+- JSON object containing saved data for single item
 - Stored in a specific index with unique ID
 - Collection of fields — which, in turn, are key-value pairs that contain your data
 - Structure defined by index mapping (specifies the data type for each field)